-Agenda Item Action by Whom Date was a useful exercise and was reassuring to a point .
+Agenda Item Action by Whom Date was a useful exercise and was reassuring to a point.
 He noted that after adjusting for acuity, at points mortality had increased by 50% following the move.
 This could be an effect of COVID, and the same pattern was seen across the wider NHS.
 This still represented an increase towards a 3% mortality rate and whatever the reason, we needed to do our best to understand it.
 Given this pattern was being seen at a national level it may be to do with delays in treatment.
 He felt it would be a useful exercise for mortality data to form part of harm reviews as we needed to understand the numbers as a statistical exercise.
 He was pleased that IS had commissioned this work and was keen to see this data reported in PIPR.
-Discussion JW noted that mortality as measure of outcome was difficult in the area of high-risk surgery and our mortality rate would be below what was expected at other Trusts, but it would be useful to compare results.
+Discussion i.
+JW noted that mortality as measure of outcome was difficult in the area of high-risk surgery and our mortality rate would be below what was expected at other Trusts, but it would be useful to compare results.
 MB noted that our surgeons were performing better than predicted by the risk scores and that we were reassured that our surgeons were doing their job well.
-JW noted that Mr Nashef had written an earlier report on the number of deaths on the waiting list which identified that historically these were greater than deaths following surgery.
+JW noted that Mr Nashef had written an earlier report on the number of deaths on the waiting list which identified that historically these were greater than deaths following surgery. ii.
 DL asked about local audits and whether there was more information on how these were working and whether follow up audits were planned and what the process was to know we were improving.
 MB noted that this was discussed at Committee, and we would be having a follow up report to Q&R to keep this under review.
-MS noted that we had reestablished our audit schedule post COVID, and this was overseen by the Quality & Risk Management Group.
+MS noted that we had reestablished our audit schedule post COVID, and this was overseen by the Quality & Risk Management Group. iii.
 JA echoed MB's thanks to IS.
 He noted that mortality represented a small fraction of the overall burden on our patients and asked if we routinely looked at longer term outcomes on transplant patients following surgery, informed by how long they had waited for surgery.
 IS noted that this extended beyond transplant, and that Mr Nashef was working on this through the QUACS study (Quality of life After Cardiac Surgery).
 This would be enormously valuable in deciding who should be operated on.
-This would lock at how people were impacted by the wait for surgery.
+This would look at how people were impacted by the wait for surgery.
 Euroscore helped with this looking at risks and how a patient had deteriorated whilst on the waiting list and deterioration in comorbidities.
-The virtual ward process would also see if we could intervene more actively with waiting.
-JA asked if guitern the ageing patient population whether we had gerontology or other assessment process for assessing these older patients?
-JW noted that this was outlinee their overall health status whilst wa
+The virtual ward process would also see if we could intervene more actively with waiting patients to help with management of their diabetes and other conditions to improve their overall health iv.
+JA asked if given the ageing patient population whether we had gerontology or other assessment process for assessing these older patients?
+JW noted that this was work in progress and that we would progress with further analysis in this area. and that we would progress with further analysis in this area. v.
+CC asked if a patient was deferring an appointment, did we explain that by deferring could cause them deteriorating health issue.
+HM advised that this was outlined to patients.
+Our access policy currently suggested that we refer patients back